Where’s your camera?

 Genius and Insanity

 There is an excellent line between genius and insanity.
-We find many of those who were highly creative would later take their own lives.
+Many highly creative people later took their own lives.

 “No great mind has ever existed without a touch of madness.”